 The following sections provide an overview of MET-TC and its components, as well as basic information on the software build.
-The required input, including file format and the MET-TC are discussed followed by a description of the TC-Dland tool, TC-Pairs, and TC-Stat tools.
+The required input, including file format and the MET-TC are discussed followed by a description of the TC-DLand, TC-Diag, TC-Pairs, TC-Stat, TC-RMW, and RMW-Analysis tools.
 Each section covers the input, output and practical usage including a description of the configuration files.
 This is followed by a short overview of graphical utilities available within the MET-TC release.